rebelsky/csc207c/_eboards/eboard08-1.md

 ### Qustions on SoLAs

 **I am a bit confused as to how SoLA's are supposed to work.
 Do we demonstrate new mastery each week?**

-> Each week, you'll get new LAs.
-Any topics you get marked Satisfactory, you're done with.
+> Each week, you'll get new LAs as well as redos for old LAs.
+Any topics you get marked Satisfactory, you're done with it.
 Any topics you haven't had marked Satisfactory, you should try again the next week.

+**If we don't complete an LA and the comment is "You're missing X", can I just add X to my LA and turn it in again?**

+> In general, you should just correct your answer and turn it in again.

+> In a few cases, I may ask you to start from scratch (or you'll be able to tell that you should start from scratch).

+Should we always do the redos on SoLA N, where N is the current SoLA number?

+> Yes.
+You shouldn't be able to access the old ones.

+### Questions on MPs

+**If we don't successfully complete an MP, can we just fix the things that are wrong or should we start again?**

+> You should fix the things that are wrong.

 ### Questions on MP3